-The following table is designed to provide an optimal order for taking both required and recommended general education, curriculum, and elective courses for this program.
+Visit umgc.edu/aa for an optimal order for taking both required and recommended general education, curriculum, and elective courses for this program.
 Your plan will be unique to you, based on your previous education and credit earned.
-See pp. 58-60 for information on general education and overall requirements for completing an associate degree.
-Contact an advisor with all questions about your official plan.
+See pp. 71-72 for information on general education and overall requirements for completing an associate degree.
+Contact an advisor or a success coach for alternative course recommendations and answers to questions about your official plan.